ekwon86/mega_match_man/README.md

 ### Features I Want to Implement in Future Iterations
 - [x] Themes
 - [x] Difficulty
-- [ ] Health Bar - Decrement health every time user wrongly guesses.
+- [ ] **Health Bar** - Decrement health every time user wrongly guesses.
+Player loses if health is depleted.
-- [ ] Timed Game - Player can choose a timed game and the player can lose if time runs out before all cards are matched.
+- [ ] **Timed Game** - Player can choose a timed game and the player can lose if time runs out before all cards are matched.

 ###[LIVE DEMO](http://ekwon86.github.io/memory_match)